Vacation rentals in Germany

 Wanderer above the Sea of Fog at the Hamburger Kunsthalle:

 The Hamburger Kunsthalle in Hamburg is one of the most important museums in Germany, spanning 700 years of European art history.
 Swoon at major works by Holbein, Tiepolo, Canaletto, Rembrandt and van Dyck, as well as the paradigm of German Romanticism Caspar David Friedrich’s Wanderer above the Sea of Fog.
-Don’t miss out on the Kunsthalle’s exciting exhibition program as well, which includes a
+Don’t miss out on the Kunsthalle’s exciting exhibition program as well, which includes a strong run in women artists to offset all those Old Masters.

 Swim in the Königsee: